Skip to main content Accessibility Statement

 3. Increased recognition of the role of ESD as a contributor to a green economy, by both institutions and policymakers.

-The project is informed by the QAA/ AdvanceHE ESD Guidance (2021), the QAA CEP on Competence- Based Education Frameworks, and the literature on the technical as well as non-technical/transformative competencies highlighted inter alia in the European Green Competence Framework.
-Some project partners contributed to the ESD and Academic Quality CEP (2023), and this project will incorporate its outputs, including “recognising students as co-creators.”
+The project draws on the QAA/AdvanceHE Education for Sustainable Development (ESD) Guidance (2021), the QAA competence-based education frameworks, and research on both technical and non-technical competencies, including the European Green Competence Framework.
+Some project partners contributed to the ESD and Academic Quality CEP (2023), and this project will use its outputs, including the idea of “recognising students as co-creators.

-This project could also facilitate the embedding of QAA Subject Benchmarks Statements’ ESD commitments, and the AdvanceHE employability framework that includes sustainability (2024).
+This project could also help embed the ESD commitments from QAA Subject Benchmark Statements and the AdvanceHE employability framework, which includes sustainability (2024).

 The project also seeks to inform government policy making in the context of the newly established ‘Skills England’ agency.

-Dr Jonathan Louw is an Associate Professor of Management Education and Dr Karen Cripps is a Senior Lecturer in Responsible Management and Leadership at Oxford Brookes Business School.
+Dr Jonathan Louw is an Associate Professor of Management Education and Dr Karen Cripps is an Associate Professor in Responsible Management and Leadership at Oxford Brookes Business School.

 Both are Senior Fellows of the HEA and have shared research interests at the intersection of sustainability and employability.
 Together they convene the Careers and Sustainability Working Group of the UK and Ireland Chapter of the UN Principles for Responsible Management Education initiative.